gavodachs/docker-dachs/README.md

 $ docker exec dachs bash -c 'gavo serve restart'
 ```

-And now, going back to our browser's <http://localhost> and refresh the page;
+Now, going back to our browser's <http://localhost> (possibly refresh the page),
-the new title "Short Site-name" (or whatever you decided to use) should be there.
+we should see the new title "Short Site-name".

-That's quite cute, now let's put some data in it.
+That's quite cute, isn't it?
+Now let's put some data in it.

 ---
 * *Note-1:* the `postgres` container _must_ be named "*postgres*".
 * *Note-2:* the `server` container exposes port "*80*".
-* *OBS:* the lines below call `dachs:data` just as an example on adding data volumes.
 ---